numpy/numpy/doc/source/reference/arrays.promotion.rst

    This pattern however is broken since NumPy always considers ``float64`` and ``complex128`` to be acceptable promotion results for any integer value.
-3. A special case that the above leads to is that NumPy promotes many combinations of signed and unsigned integers to ``float64`` because no integer dtype can hold both inputs.
+3. A special case is that NumPy promotes many combinations of signed and unsigned integers to ``float64``.
+A higher kind is used here because no signed integer dtype is sufficiently precise to hold a ``uint64``.

 The precision here comes from the bit size of the numerical value but an ``int32`` cannot always be stored in a ``float32`` without loss of